AriFordsham/GHCWiki/injective-type-families.md

-As of September 2015 injective type families are merged into HEAD and will be available in the next stable GHC release (8.0).
+As of September 2015 injective type families are merged into HEAD and will be available in the next stable GHC release (8.0) with the `TypeFamilyDependencies` language extension.

 Person responsible for this page is Jan Stolarek (just so you now who is meant